Due to ongoing supply chain issues within both the cycling and steel industries there are potential delays to manufacturing new cargo bikes.

 - And you get back the parts I don’t use.
 Make of them what you will!

-Custom Powder Coat Colors: Most folks find they’re happy with one of the base powder coat colors, but custom colors are available.
+Custom Powder Coat Colors: Custom powder coating is $180 for a base color.
+Most folks find they’re happy with one of the base powder coat colors, but custom colors are available.
 I can order in high gloss, metallic flake, and all kinds of quirky colors.
 This starts at an additional $75 and goes up from there.

 Upgraded components: I can source all kinds up upgraded parts for your finished bike.
 The sky’s the limit.
 Just ask and we can get a price list together for you.
 Or just run the parts your donor bike had originally and upgrade it down the road.